LiorSinai/liorsinai.github.io/_posts/2020-08-27-secant-mercator.md

 $$ \int tan(x) dx = \int \frac{sin(x)}{cos(x)}dx = -ln|cos(x)| + c $$

 Ok, that was tricky.
-It was not immediately obvious here that the inverse of the chain rule could be used, because the function $cos(x)$ was present with its derivative $sin(x)$.
+It was not immediately obvious that the inverse of the chain rule could be used here, because the function $cos(x)$ was present with its derivative $sin(x)$.
 But given enough thought, it made sense.
 Then he said, this is the integral of the secant, and learn it off by heart:

 $$ \int sec(x) dx = ln|sec(x) + tan(x)| + c $$

 OK, where did that come from?
 My lecturer offered no explanation.
 It was easy to verify that it worked by finding the derivative.
-(Paper [2][secant_Rickey] has a more complex proof using only simpler integrals.)
+(Paper [2][secant_Rickey] has a more complex proof using only integration.)
 But how had he come up with that?

 I think, at this point, most first year calculus students like me have the following fleeting thoughts: